tm3023/Bitcoin-UKF/README.md

 ### Dual-observation design

 A single return observation leaves the log-variance state structurally unidentifiable: infinitely many (cycle, volatility) combinations are consistent with any observed return.
-The observation vector is therefore augmented with a log-realised-variance proxy using the Harvey, Ruiz, and Shephard (1994) log-linearisation:
+The observation vector is therefore augmented with a log-realised-variance proxy using the Harvey, Ruiz and Shephard (1994) log-linearisation:

 ```
 z1  =  p1 + p2 + eps_t,     eps_t ~ N(0, exp(h_t))       [daily log-return]